frytoli/gridtrace_captcha/README.md

 #### HTML

 Declare a div where you would like the grid to be located on your page.
-Set the following attributes: class='captcha-grid', id='captcha-grid', max_x='x' where x is the maximum number of desired columns on the x-axis, max_y='y' where y is the number of desired rows on the y-axis:
+Set the following two attributes: class='captcha-grid', id='captcha-grid':

 ```
 <!-- Import source -->